Grow your own way with these proven tips and tricks for crafting an effective franchise marketing plan.

 They also report that the top franchise industries today include quick-service restaurants, full-service restaurants, commercial and residential services, and real estate.

 Franchise owners and employees know that with the rising popularity of franchises comes increased competition.
-For that reason, having a strong franchise marketing action plan is more crucial than ever.
+For that reason, having a solid franchise marketing action plan is more crucial than ever.

 But what worked for franchises 5 or 10 years ago may not be what works best today.
 In fact, Sprout Social reports that 42% of franchise professionals “no longer feel traditional marketing channels, including advertising, direct marketing, and public relations, are worth the investment.”

-These 8 best practices will help you craft a solid digital marketing strategy for your franchise brand.
+Whether you own your own business or are a marketer partnering with a franchise, these best practices and expert insights will help you and other franchisors craft a solid digital marketing strategy for your franchise brand.

 1. Have an integrated, multi-channel approach

-Most franchise marketing will be made up of multiple approaches, from organic social media and search engine optimization (SEO) to paid ads and more.
+Most franchise marketing will be made up of multiple approaches, from organic social media and search engine optimization (SEO) to local search ads and more.
 But if you’ve got all of these strategies working independently in silos, you may run into consistency issues.

 Whether your marketing is done in-house or through an agency, you ideally want each part to be run by a team that’s constantly checking in and in sync with one another about campaigns and goals.

-Fun fact: HawkSEM partnered with printing services franchise SpeedPro to help grow their business through customer acquisition and corporate growth alignment.
+Fun fact: HawkSEM partnered with printing services franchise SpeedPro to help grow their business through our digital marketing services like customer acquisition and corporate growth alignment.
 We were able to help them reduce cost per conversion by more than 30%, more than double conversion rates, and increase click-through rates more than four times over.

 2. Prioritize local SEO

-One of the first things you can do to get your local SEO in tip-top shape is to make sure each of your locations has a verified, accurate, and optimized Google Business Profile.
+One of the first things businesses can do to get their local marketing SEO in tip-top shape is to make sure each location has a verified, accurate, and optimized Google Business Profile.

 You also want to check that each local directory listing has the most accurate and updated information, particularly with things like store hours fluctuating during the pandemic.
 Other ways to set your local SEO up for success include: